The following is a description for the Skilled Reflection game, a hands-on way to learn and apply Skilled Reflection concepts.

 Each card deals with a dimension that is relevant to most ideas.
 Here are two example translations of an idea into the cards’ concepts.

-- I won’t tolerate my boyfriend’s jokes anymore, and I’m going to focus on my emotional health.
+I won’t tolerate my friend’s jokes anymore, and I’m going to focus on my emotional health.

 - Start with a defining characteristic of your personality.